plasmo-dev/Plasmo.jl/docs/src/documentation/distributed.md

 end
 fetch(f)
 ```
-A more efficient option in terms of how much memory is shared, the user can create a reference/variable for this single entry outside of the fetch call, such as the following:
+As a more efficient option in terms of what memory is implicitly communicated, the user can create a reference/variable for this single entry outside of the fetch call, such as the following:
 ```julia
 A = rand(100, 100)
 first_entry = A[1,1]